A list of characters, manufacturers, and mechs from Lancer.

 - The Ghost: Unlike all other player mechs, the Everest has no defined art for its frame, so as to allow players complete freedom to imagine what it can look like.

-- Overdrive: Fittingly for the 'average' frame, the Everest's core system gives it increased accuracy to all attacks, checks and saves for the rest of a scene, as well as allows it to Boost (take a second move action) every round.
+- Overdrive: Fittingly for the 'average' frame, the Everest's core system gives it increased accuracy to all attacks, checks and saves for the rest of a scene, as well as allows it to Boost (take an additional move action) for free every round.

-IPS-Northstar (IPS-N)IPS-Northstar is the biggest name in interstellar shipping in Union, their history is inextricably tied to that of interstellar piracy, and their mech lineup reflects that.
+IPS-Northstar (IPS-N)IPS-Northstar is the biggest name in interstellar shipping in Union, with a history inextricably tied to that of interstellar piracy, and their mech lineup reflects that.
 IPS-N offers a range of versatile and durable mechs with a focus on toughness and close-quarters combat.

 - Implacable Man: Several of IPS-N's core bonuses make their mechs just that much harder to destroy, but the Briareos Reinforcement Frame epitomizes this by giving the mech resistance to all damage as long as it has only 1 Structure remaining, and when reduced to 0 Structure it still will keep going as long as it succeeds at Structure Damage checks.